How to organize a supportive screening campaign in the workplace?

 To avoid any surprise or feeling of control, integrate screening into the company’s regular practices:

-• Regular communication: Inform in advance about the dates and procedures of screenings, and remind employees of their objectives.
+- Regular communication: Inform in advance about screening dates and procedures, and remind employees of their objectives.

-• Standardized practice: Show that screening is not an exceptional measure but a natural part of the workplace safety policy.
+- Standardized practice: Show that screening is not an exceptional measure but a natural part of workplace safety policy.

-• Collective commitment: Highlight the overall goal: to ensure a healthy environment where everyone can work safely.
+- Collective commitment: Highlight the overall goal: ensuring a healthy environment where everyone can work safely.

 Case study: A successful approach